rasmusab/officialcocktails/officialcocktails.com/content/cocktails/tipperary.md

 - The temperature: Serve it chilled but not cold.
 Let it rest for a minute before you take a sip.
 - The variations: You can adjust the recipe to your taste by adding more or less whiskey, or switching the sweet vermouth for another type of vermouth or aperitif.

-## Alcohol-free alternative to a Tipperary
+## Alcohol-free alternative to the Tipperary

 One alcohol-free alternative to the drink Tipperary is to create a mocktail version using similar flavors.
 This mocktail can contain fresh lemon juice, cane sugar or molasses, aromatic bitters, and a splash of traditional Italian soda like San Pellegrino Chinotto.
 To make the drink, simply shake the ingredients with ice and strain into a glass filled with fresh ice.
 You can also add a slice of fresh lemon or a sprig of rosemary for an extra aesthetic touch.
 This drink will be delicious and refreshing, without the effects of alcohol.